 Iglésia de Sant Pacià, or the Church of Sant Pacià, is a neo-Gothic Catholic church built by architect Joan Torras i Guardiola between 1876 and 1881.
 Antoni Gaudí, a student of Torras, was responsible for some of the interior decoration from 1879-1880, most notably the geometric design of the marble mosaic floor.
 He also assisted with a number of other elements inside the church such as the side chapels, high altar, lighting, and the choir.

-This church is not centrally located and gets few visitors so is a great place for those looking for a peaceful place to admire a beautiful mosaic floor designed by a young Gaudí.
-However, note that the main part of the church which contains the mosaics is often not open (only a side chapel for prayer), so I would arrange a visit in advance or plan to attend a scheduled church service.
+This church is not centrally located and gets few visitors, so it is a great place for those looking for a peaceful place to admire a beautiful mosaic floor designed by a young Gaudí.
+However, note that the main part of the church that contains the mosaics is often not open (only a side chapel for prayer), so I would arrange a visit in advance or plan to attend a scheduled church service.

 Fountain at Parc de la Ciutadella